change-hi/change-hi.github.io/morea/morea/experience-morea-workshop-development-3.md

 ## Commit your changes to your fork of the change-hi.github.io repository

 After having edited files in the best-recipe-ever directory, you should see a notification disk on the left side of your browser window next to the Source Control icon.
-If you click on it, it should reveal the Source Contorol changes pane and a summary of what you've done.
+If you click on it, it should reveal the Source Control changes pane and a summary of what you've done.
 For example:

 <img src="./fig/commit-1.png" width="100%">